Chinese New Year

 Lunar new year's dragon dance in Vietnam - image by Saigoneer/shutterstock.comLunar New Year Dragon Dance in Vietnam

 Firecrackers are lit as these shall bring good luck and fortune.
-However, due to security reasons, firecrackers are banned in many areas nowadays and official fireworks displays are held instead.
+However, due to safety reasons, firecrackers are banned in many areas nowadays and official fireworks displays are held instead.

-On the second day of the new year, families will visit each other and hand over little gifts.
-And sometimes even the family dog gets a gift too!
+On the second day of the new year, families visit each other and give small gifts.
+And sometimes even the family dog might get a present too!

-Gifts are handed money or little tokens in 'red packets' or little red envelopes as these symbolise prosperity and happiness.
-Married family members hand red envelopes (called hongbao in Mandarin) with money to others to show their goodwill and give blessings for the new year to the other family members.
+Gifts are often include money or little tokens and are given in 'red packets' or little red envelopes as these symbolise prosperity and happiness.
+Married family members hand red envelopes (called hongbao in Mandarin) with money to children to show their goodwill and give blessings for the new year to the other family members.

 Chinese New Year Traditions: Red envelopes or hongboa are presented to children - image by Artisticco/shutterstock.comRed envelopes or hongboa are presented to children

 Children sometimes get oranges, sweets or coins.
-Always make sure to give an even number of gifts or in the amount of money.
-So always at least two mandarins, two packets or two coins.
-And the number eight is considered an especially lucky or auspicious number.
+Gifts are usually given in even numbers such as two mandarins, two packets or eight coins.
+The number eight is considered an especially lucky or auspicious number!

 Chinese New Year red packets and oranges - image: shurtterstock.comTypical Lunar New Year gifts: Mandarins and 'red packets'

-Many people dress mainly in red coloured clothing for the festivities.
+People dress mainly in red for the festivities.
 Often people also buy new clothes to show that a fresh beginning is celebrated with the new year.
-In the Mandarin language, the word for ‘red’ has the same sound as the word for ‘prosperous’.
+In the Mandarin language, the word for 'red' sounds the same as the word for 'prosperous'.

 Chinese New Year Customs | What to do and what not to do

-There are some rules when observing Chinese New Year.
-For example, scissors and brooms are banned to stay in the cupboards on the first day of Lunar New Year.
-These tools are considered to create bad luck for the year to come and brush away the good luck.
-So better keep scissors and knifes and brooms out of sight and out of action on this day!
+• Scissors and brooms should stay out of sight and out of action on the first day of New Year.
+These tools are considered to bring bad luck for the year to come and to brush away the good luck.

 • Do not wash or cut your hair on the first days of the Lunar New Year.
 This would be seen as a sign of washing and cutting away good luck.

-• Do not clean your house with a broom on the first day of Lunar New Year.
-Cleaning is a sign of swiping away good luck - so if one has to clean something away, then it must be done after dark.
+• Do not clean your house on the first day of Lunar New Year.
+Cleaning is a sign of swiping away good luck - and in case one has to clean something, then do it after dark.

-• Don’t give gifts which are black or white in colour.
-Also do not give clocks or watches or shoes.
-Watches would mean that time is running out and shoes would mean that one could walk away from the friendship or relationship.
+• Don’t give gifts that are black or white in colour.
+Also do neither give clocks or watches nor shoes.
+Watches could mean that time is running out and shoes would mean that one could walk away from the friendship or relationship.

 • Don't give gifts in uneven numbers.
-Always give gifts in pairs such as two oranges or two coins.
+Always give presents in pairs or even numbers, such as two oranges or two or more coins (in even numbers).

-• Don't dress in white, black or dark blue during this time.
-Wear colourful clothing, especially red, orange, and yellow colours are appreciated.
+• Wear colourful clothes, especially red, orange, and yellow colours are appreciated.
+Don't dress in white, black or dark blue during this time.

 Chinese New Year - Resources